emmanuel-pogbe/py-nuban/README.md

 		filter out rarely-used entries.
 This is a pragmatic heuristic to make results more useful in real apps; it is not a guarantee of correctness.

-These heuristics make the library more practical in production, but they also introduce opinionated filtering — see the next section.
+These heuristics make the library more practical, but they also introduce opinionated filtering.

 ## Accuracy and safety notes